liftoff-sr/CIPster/README.md

 packages contain the generated documentation in the directory api_doc.
 If you use the GIT version you will need the program Doxygen for generating the HTML documentation.
-You can generate the documentation by invoking doxygen from the command line in the opener main directory.
+You can generate the documentation by invoking doxygen from the command line in the CIPster main directory.

 Porting CIPster:
 ---------------